ibm-cloud-docs/discovery-data/facets.md

 Facets help you to filter documents so that you can perform deep analysis faster.
 Whether you are trying to find the proverbial needle in the haystack or to discover unexpected trends, starting with facets can speed up the research process.

--   For *Content Mining* projects, facets are extracted from your collection based on parts of speech information (that is captured by the *Parts of Speech* enrichment that is applied to projects of this type by default).
+-   For *Content Mining* projects, facets are extracted from your collection based on parts of speech information (that is captured by the *Part of Speech* enrichment that is applied to projects of this type by default).

     ![Default facets in Content Mining projects](images/cmdeffacetsnhtsa.png "The **Improve and customize** page that shows parts of speech facets that are extracted by default"){: caption="Figure 1.
 The Improve and Customize page of a Content Mining project showing default extracted facets and no default metadata facets" caption-side="bottom"}